unit73e/haskell_exercises/ch1_answers.md

 ## 6

-Enclose the `+` operator between parentheses followed by the operands.
+Enclose the `+` operator in parentheses followed by the operands.

 For example: